 - Online, taught by Cincinnati State faculty

-All college courses taken as a CCP student result in both high school credit toward high school graduation, and college credit at Cincinnati State.
-Upon graduation from high school, students can continue their education at Cincinnati State to complete an associate's degree or certificate program, or can transfer college credits earned to another Ohio college or university.
+College courses taken as a CCP student result in both college credit at Cincinnati State as well as high school credit applicable toward high school graduation.
+Upon graduation from high school, students can continue their education at Cincinnati State to complete an associate's degree or certificate program, or transfer college credits earned to another college or university.

-Students who are eligible for the CCP Program are funded for a specific number of credit hours as determined by a state-provided formula.
+Prior to making application to the college, public school students who intend to participate in CCP must file a Letter of Intent with their local school district each academic year by April 1.
+Private high school and homeschool students are also eligible to participate in the CCP program and receive state funding under certain circumstances.
+Students attending a private high school and homeschool students must additionally apply to the Ohio Department of Education to receive funding to underwrite their costs.
+Those students who are eligible for CCP Program support are funded for a specific number of credit hours as determined by a state-provided formula.
 The families of students who register for additional credit hours are responsible for tuition and fees that exceed the approved number of credit hours.

-Students who are not Ohio residents are not eligible for the CCP Program.
-Though non-Ohio residents cannot participate or receive funding, they may be able to enroll in College courses at the applicable non-resident or international tuition rate.
+While non-Ohio residents cannot participate or receive CCP funding, they may be able to enroll as Non-Degree Seeking students in College courses at the applicable non-resident or international tuition rate.
 For more information, contact the College Office of Admission at (513) 861-7700.

 For additional CCP information: